 Articles

 WORLDWIDE STUDIO SCORECARD.
-Here is an updated look at the 2018 film slates by studio.
-The studio totals also include 2018 dollars for films released in late 2017.
+Updated look at 2016 films by studio.
+We will begin tracking the 2017 slate in a few weeks.
 YEAR TO DATE BOX OFFICE.
-Looking at North American box office, 2018 to date is now -1% below last year and now +11% above the average for this point the past four […]
+Looking at North American box office, 2017 to date is now +8% above last year and now +12% above the average for this point the past four years ($0.858 billion). […]

 Full Story »